 Even better is that each spoonful carries fiber.
 For every seven grams of fiber added to daily eating, the risk for cardiovascular disease and heart disease drops by nine percent.
+This recipe has 3.5 grams fiber per serving.
 Talk about healthy goodness!

 Why I like Berry Cardamom Baked Oatmeal

 - It’s not oatmeal, as usual.
 The spices, fruit and nuts add texture and flavor.